-Eligibility for a Green Card is primarily determined by whether the noncitizen has a qualifying petitioning family member that can file for the Green Card process on behalf of the noncitizens.
+Eligibility for a green card is primarily determined by whether the noncitizen has a qualifying petitioning family member that can file for the green card process on behalf of the noncitizen.

 Qualifying Petitioning Family Members

-Qualifying petitioning family members also include a Legal Permanent Resident who can petition for a Spouse, petition for an unmarried child under 21 years of age and can petition for an unmarried son or daughter 21 years of age or older.
+Qualifying petitioning family members also include legal permanent residents, who can petition for a spouse, unmarried children under 21 years of age, and unmarried sons or daughters 21 years of age or older.

-These Petitioning Family members are further allocated into two categories identified as Immediate Family Members and Preference family members.
-A detailed discussion breaking down the two categories, their subcategories including distinctions between these categories including the different waiting periods involved for each category is available by clicking here.
+These petitioning family members are further allocated into two categories: immediate family members and preference family members.
+A detailed discussion breaking down these two categories, their subcategories (including the different waiting periods involved for each category) is available by clicking here.

 Adjustment of Status

-If a beneficiary does not qualify for the Adjustment of Status Process, or does not live in the United States, the beneficiary will go through Consular Processing where the beneficiary eventually returns to the country of origin if not already living there to be interviewed at an assigned United States Consular Post by a Consular officer.
-The interview is to assist the officer to determine whether the beneficiary meets all eligibility requirements for Legal Permanent Resident status and whether the beneficiary deserves approval of Legal Permanent Resident Status.
-A detailed discussion of Consular Processing including potential issues that may need to be addressed to successfully complete the process can be found by clicking here.
+If a beneficiary does not qualify for the adjustment of status process, or does not live in the United States, the beneficiary will go through consular processing, where the beneficiary eventually returns to the country of origin (if they are not already living there) to be interviewed at an assigned United States consular post by a consular officer.
+The interview is to assist the officer in determining whether the beneficiary meets all eligibility requirements for and deserves approval of legal permanent resident status.
+A detailed discussion of consular processing, including potential issues that may need to be addressed to successfully complete the process, can be found by clicking here.

-The Green Card or Legal Permanent Resident Status will exist for as long as the Legal Permanent Resident is alive or becomes a United States Citizen.
-A discussion explaining the process in becoming a United States Citizen can be found by clicking here.
-The only other way that a Legal Permanent Resident can lose status is if the Resident violates an Immigration Law that exposes the Resident to being placed in Removal Proceedings where an Immigration Judge can decide to terminate the Resident’s status and order the former Resident expelled or removed from the United States.
-Expiration of the Green Card does not terminate status, but it is advisable to maintain a current Green Card in order to travel outside the United States and to be able to prove legal status in the United States to be able to obtain employment or state benefits like a driver’s license.
+The green card or legal permanent resident status will exist for as long as the legal permanent resident is alive or becomes a United States citizen.
+A discussion explaining the process in becoming a United States citizen can be found by clicking here.
+The only other way that a legal permanent resident can lose status is if the resident violates a law that exposes the resident to being placed in removal proceedings, where an Immigration Judge can decide to terminate the resident’s status and order the resident expelled or removed from the United States.
+Expiration of the green card does not terminate status, but it is advisable to maintain a current, unexpired green card in order to travel outside the United States and to be able to prove legal status in the United States for employment or state benefits like a driver’s license.

 Conditional Permanent Status

-This status is based on a marriage to a United States Citizen where the duration of the marriage was for less than two years on the date of approval of the Green Card.
-This status maintains all the legal rights and benefits of a normal 10 year green card except that the Conditional Green Card expires in 2 years.
-Additionally, the renewal process is more complicated because it involves a process called the Removal of Conditions Process where form I-751 must be filed within 90 days of the 2 year expiration of the Conditional Green Card, and the application must include the same type of evidence filed with the initial I-130 proving that the marriage between the couple was entered in good faith.
-Keep in mind that a divorce does not necessarily jeopardize the Removal of Conditions Process.
-In the event of a divorce the Conditional Resident can still Remove Conditions and obtain Legal Permanent Resident Status by providing a copy of the state divorce order and also submitting evidence demonstrating that the marriage was entered in good faith.
-A conditional Resident can also remove conditions by proving that the marriage was entered in good faith, but the spouse died or that the Conditional Resident suffered physical abuse or extreme cruelty by the petitioning spouse.
-Finally, a conditional Resident can also Remove Conditions if the Resident proves that termination of Resident Status would result in extreme hardship to the Resident.
-This last exception does not requires proving that the marriage was entered in good faith.
-Keep in mind that if the Conditional Resident fails to file form I-751, the Conditional Green Card will be terminated, and the noncitizen will be placed in Removal Proceedings.
-Fortunately, if a noncitizen is removal proceedings, the noncitizen can still attempt to Remove Conditions before an Immigration Judge.
+This status is based on a marriage to a United States citizen, where the duration of the marriage was for less than two years from the date of approval of the green card.
+This status maintains all the legal rights and benefits of a normal 10 year green card except that the conditional green card expires in 2 years.
+Additionally, the renewal process is more complicated because it involves a process called the “removal of conditions” process, where form I-751 must be filed within 90 days of the 2 year expiration of the conditional green card, and the application must include the same type of evidence filed with the initial I-130 proving that the marriage between the couple was entered in good faith.
+Keep in mind that a divorce does not necessarily jeopardize the removal of conditions process.
+In the event of a divorce, the conditional resident can still remove conditions and obtain legal permanent resident status by providing a copy of the state divorce order and also submitting evidence demonstrating that the marriage was entered in good faith.
+A conditional resident can also remove conditions by proving that the marriage was entered in good faith, but the spouse died or that the conditional resident suffered physical abuse or extreme cruelty by the petitioning spouse.
+Finally, a conditional resident can also remove conditions if the resident proves that termination of resident status would result in extreme hardship to the resident.
+This last exception does not require proving that the marriage was entered in good faith.
+Keep in mind that if the conditional resident fails to file form I-751, the conditional green card will be terminated, and the noncitizen will be placed in removal proceedings.
+Fortunately, if a noncitizen is in removal proceedings, the noncitizen can still attempt to remove conditions before an Immigration Judge.

 A beneficiary of a Family Preference Petition can include a spouse or unmarried children under 21 years of age in the process to who can obtain Legal Permanent Resident status at the same time as the primary Beneficiary or after the Primary Beneficiary obtains Legal Permanent Status.